 For all-around great cooking and baking performance, you can't beat the well-priced GE Profile FB911SJSS.
 It has five burners, ranging from a super-high one for quick boiling to an ultralow one for keeping a dinner plate warm.
 Although there are bigger ovens on the market, this 5.3-cubic-foot cavity will easily handle a large bird.

-This range is beautifully finished, with all of the controls are on the touch screen on the backsplash for a clutter-free look.
-Its oven comes with three racks and heats exceptionally evenly so it will do a good job on the tough task of baking three sheets of oatmeal cookies at once.
-You can use the convection oven to bake a nice crust on loaves of bread or perfectly brown a roast beef.
+The oven comes with three racks and heats evenly so it will do a good job on the tough task of baking three sheets of cookies at once.
+You can use the convection oven to bake a nice crust on loaves of bread, or perfectly brown a roast beef.
+For everyday family meals, it has an air fry function so you can have crispy chicken and brussels sprouts without giving up counterspace to another appliance.
+The GE Profile connects to an app on your mobile so while you’re in the yard or the laundry room, you can get an alert when your banana bread is done.
+You can also control it with Alexa or the Google Assistant.
 Overall, this is the best electric range you can buy.

 The best electric range for budget shoppers will provide the basic functions at a good price.
 The GE JB645RKSS has everything that most cooks will need, including a self-cleaning oven.
 It has four burners, two of which have an impressive 3100W of power for when you're trying to make spaghetti fast.

 The 5.3 cubic-foot oven is plenty big enough for a turkey or several baking dishes but it has only two oven racks, which might be an issue when you're really trying to crank out holiday cookies.
 Some users find the lack of a simple dial for setting the oven temperature an inconvenience, as the touch controls on the panel can be a little confusing.
 However, keep in mind that with electronic controls it's easier to set a precise temperature, and you get a delay start feature.